What is Sterilization ? 9 Types and Methods in Microbiology

 • The saturated steam is formed at a boiling temperature of the water, i.e.,100 degrees.

-• Further, the saturated steam under pressure penetrates all the narrow spaces leaving no microbes alive, thereby making the sterilization very efficient.
+• Further, the saturated steam under pressure penetrates all the narrow spaces, leaving no microbes alive and making sterilization very efficient.

 • They form a rigid cover over the cell wall during the harsh climate.
 This cover prevents any damage to the cell and the drying of the cell.

-By steam sterilization, these forms of bacteria are also killed as steam destroys the cell wall.
+Steam sterilization also kills these bacteria as steam destroys the cell wall.

 Dry heat methods